OnGridSystems/draft-libp2p-net-perf/README.md

 * It's recommended to apply BPF filters to the PCAP sniffer to include only packets from and to P2P app ports and use snaplength (-s) to strip packet payloads.

+### Data Analysis

+Collected logs and network captures are correlated to identify key operational phases, each characterized by distinct traffic patterns and behaviors.
+For example:

+* **Peer Discovery**: The application scans for peers, initiating multiple outbound connections and performing handshakes.
+Key factors include peer reachability and connection success rate.

+* **Bulk State Sync/Download**: The application downloads historical data from peers, typically exhibiting the highest bandwidth usage.

+* **Steady-State Operation**: After synchronization, the application processes updates with reduced bandwidth.
+At this stage, the ability to accept and maintain incoming peer connections is critical.

+For each phase, individual peer states and corresponding traffic streams are identified, and key metrics are extracted as follows:

+#### Discovery Phase Analysis

+* Extract all outbound connections initiated by the application (from the logs, PCAP file or IPFIC/NetFlow records)
+* Identify the responses, extract delays and proportion of responded/silent peers
+* For each established connection measure the traffic volume and time required to transition to the next phase.
+* Track the number of peers that successfully proceed to the next interaction stage.
+* Extract 90th percentile for all measured values.

+#### Bulk Download Phase Analysis

+* Only consider healthy peers that successfully established a connection without anomalies (disconnected/churn peers should be excluded).
+* Record the peak throughput per peer and calculate the 90th percentile of peak bandwidth in KiB/s
+* Determine the time to achieve max bandwidth, secs (per each peer)

 ## Authors

 * Kirill Varlamov - Technical Lead, Researcher at OnGrid since 2017, ex Networking Engineer at Cisco (SP Core and Edge, Cloud).
 Master's Degree, MIEE.